%%{init: { 'logLevel': 'debug', 'theme': 'base' } }%%

 Note

 Files that do not correspond to this format won’t be found by SeisMIC.
-Pay particular attention to always saving the mseed files for days 1 to 99 with leading zeros!
+Pay particular attention to always saving the mseed files for days 1 to 99 with leading zeros (i.e., day 1 has the file ending 001)!

 Station Inventories#